Apache Kid Wilderness

-Apache Kid Wilderness is a 44626 acre Wilderness area located within the Magdalena Ranger District of the Cibola National Forest in the state of New Mexico.
+Apache Kid Wilderness is a 44626 acre Wilderness area located within the Magdalena Ranger District of the Cibola National Forest in the U.S. state of New Mexico.
 Straddling a southern portion of the San Mateo Mountains of southwestern Socorro County, the area is characterized by rugged, narrow, and steep canyons bisecting high mountain peaks exceeding 10000 ft.
 The highest peak is West Blue Mountain which reaches an elevation of 3151 m.

 The Apache Kid Wilderness lies just south of the Withington Wilderness, which also straddles the San Mateo Mountains.
 The Apache Kid is also surrounded by 84,527 total acres of Inventoried Roadless Area (IRA) with the San Jose IRA (16,957 acres) to the south and the Apache Kid Contiguous IRA (67,570 acres) to the north, east, and west.
 Some 68 mi of trails provide access to the Apache Kid Wilderness.
 The Wilderness was designated by Congress in 1980 and provides outstanding hiking, backpacking, star-gazing, hunting, and horseback-riding opportunities.